-At that same time, while Bilal was in Saudi and while people were being killed on a daily basis at his home in Kashmir, the Arab Spring unfolded and a number of revolutionary social movements took off in the Arab world.
-Bilal was careful with language, and he spoke of the way that ideas and actions have the potential to move from ‘solitude into a multitude’—from a whisper into an echo, that goes on and on and on.
+At that same time, while Saquib was in Saudi and while people were being killed on a daily basis at his home in Kashmir, the Arab Spring unfolded and a number of revolutionary social movements took off in the Arab world.
+Saquib was careful with language, and he spoke of the way that ideas and actions have the potential to move from ‘solitude into a multitude’—from a whisper into an echo, that goes on and on and on.

-Bilal spoke of the Kashmiri diaspora who travelled to Saudi and other parts of the world for employment.
-He said they lived in a ‘created’ exile, and was very specific about the use of the term ‘created’.
-Bilal explained that people moved because they could not make a sufficient living at home, but the reason they could not make a sufficient living at home was part of the occupation’s strategy to destabilise life in Kashmir.
-Bilal reasoned that when people had to put all their energy into dealing with the struggles of day to day life they had no time or energy left to bring the dream of Azadi (freedom) into a reality.
+Saquib spoke of the Kashmiri diaspora who travelled to Saudi and other parts of the world for employment.
+He said they lived in a created exile, and was very specific about the use of the term ‘created’.
+“People move from Kashmir to Saudi because they can’t make a living at home.
+But the reason we can’t make a sufficient living at home is part of the occupation’s strategy to destabilise our lives.
+They have ‘created’ our exile.”
+Saquib reasoned, “You see, when people have to put all their energy into just dealing with the struggles of day to day life, we’ve got no time left to make the dream of azadi (freedom) real.”

-But he said something else that was interesting.
-Like the man from Tunisia, Bilal also had a postgraduate education and after teaching at university in Saudi Arabia he was now making a living through private business in Sopore as he found it impossible to get a government position in education.
-Though Bilal said universities had a tendency to place one’s thinking in a box.
-Now, outside of the university, he said his mind was free in a different way and he was open to where that freedom might lead him tomorrow.
+But Saquib said something else that was interesting.
+Like the man from Tunisia, Saquib also had a postgraduate education and after teaching at university in Saudi Arabia he was now making a living through private business in Sopore.
+He found it near to impossible to secure a government position in education in Kashmir.
+“Universities have a tendency to place one’s thinking in a box.
+But now, outside of the university system,” he explained, “my mind is free in a different way.
+I’m more open to whatever tomorrow brings.”